Demographic history of Hawaii

+Hawaii was first discovered and settled by Polynesians originating from the Society Islands or the Marquesas Islands, probably between 900 and 1200 C.E.
+The population of Hawaii grew, and then most likely remained stable for some time around 100,000–250,000 people.
+In 1776, Captain Cook brought European diseases into contact with the Hawaiian Islands, which, in combination with emigration, led to a rapid decline in the native population.
+Many white Europeans immigrated to Hawaii during this time, either for religious missions or as tradesmen.
+In the late 1800s many immigrants came from China, Japan, Korea, the Philippines, and Portugal to work on the plantations.

+Ancient Hawaiian population

 There is no definitive date for the Polynesian discovery of Hawaii.
-However, high-precision radiocarbon dating in Hawaii using chronometric hygiene analysis, and taxonomic identification selection of samples, puts the initial such settlement of the Hawaiian Islands sometime between 1219 and 1266 A.D., originating from earlier settlements first established in the Society Islands around 1025 to 1120 A.D., and in the Marquesas Islands sometime between 1100 and 1200 A.D.
+However, high-precision radiocarbon dating in Hawaii using chronometric hygiene analysis, and taxonomic identification selection of samples, puts the initial such settlement of the Hawaiian Islands sometime between 940–1250 C.E., originating from earlier settlements first established in the Society Islands around 1025 to 1120 C.E., and in the Marquesas Islands sometime between 1100 and 1200 C.E.

-Ancient Hawaiian population

 There is still controversy about how many Native Hawaiians were living on the islands when Captain James Cook arrived in 1778.
 The frequently hypothesized model is that population growth was constant until James Cook's arrival, and was then halted by disease, followed by a rapid decrease.
 This theory relies on a hypothetical settlement date that radiocarbon dating in Hawaii has since refuted, as well as linear growth on the islands.
 Nevertheless, this theory is still used to support an estimate of between 800,000 and 1,000,000 people in 1778.